 Then you’ve landed in the right place.

-I’ve met many talented hairdressers, nail techs, and aestheticians who are amazing at what they do.
+I’ve met many talented hairdressers, nail techs, and barbers who are amazing at what they do.
 They may be among the best in their field.
-But still struggling to build up the right clientele and to make their salon profitable.
+But still struggling to build up the right clientele and make their salon profitable.

 It shouldn’t be this way.
 A salon business can, and should, be profitable.

-The thing is: It’s not enough to deliver superior salon services.
-People first need to know that your salon exists.
+But we need to go beyond delivering a good service.
+People also need to know that your salon exists.
 And they need to understand that what you offer isn’t a cheap commodity but a benefit worth paying extra for.

-Today I want to bring out the creative marketer in you.
+Now I want to bring out the creative marketeer in you.

 It’s quite a long list.
-Some are quick and simple salon marketing ideas.
-Other are salon marketing strategies that will take a bit more time to implement.
+Some are quick and simple salon marketing ideas you can implement today.
+Other are salon marketing strategies that will require a bit more to implement.

 I don’t expect you to go implement all salon marketing ideas at the same time.
 Pick one today, go action it, and come back later for new salon strategies.